Fast Map Union and Local Instances Through Instance Types

 let map2 = insert @ReverseOrdInt 3 3 $ insert 4 4 $ empty

--- Type error: Couldn't match type 'RegularOrdInt' with `ReverseOrdInt` union map1 map2
+union map1 map2 -- Type error: Couldn't match type 'RegularOrdInt' with `ReverseOrdInt`How do local instances fit into this?

 Quite well as it turns out!
 We can combine two of my favorite Haskell tricks to implement them in current Haskell (You can stop pretending that they exist.
 We are going to implement them for real now)